-The GC-IMS represents the synergies of a fast gas chromatograph and the outstanding sensitivity of an IMS.
-Thus, traces of Volatile Organic Compounds (VOCs) become detectable without any special sample preparation.
+The BreathSpec® represents the synergies of a fast gas chromatograph and the outstanding sensitivity of an IMS.
+Thus, traces of Volatile Organic Compounds (VOCs) even in highly humid matrices like the human breath become detectable without any special sample preparation.
+Its intended purpose is to: